Flexible Boning Knives

 Boning knives come in different lengths and levels of flexibility: stiff, semistiff, semiflexible, and flexible.
 Each type and size excels at different tasks, but a 6-inch flexible boning knife is the most versatile option for those we most often perform at home, such as removing bones from smaller cuts of meat and poultry.
 We wanted to know if our longtime favorite, the Victorinox Swiss Army Fibrox Pro 6” Flexible Boning Knife, still held up to the competition.
-We pitted it against five other flexible boning knives priced from $18.87 to $119.95, each with a blade about 6 inches long.
+We pitted it against five other flexible boning knives priced from about $20.00 to about $120.00, each with a blade roughly 6 inches long.

 We're pleased to report that you can't go wrong with any of the knives in our lineup.
 All did a serviceable job of boning chicken breasts, trimming tenderloins, and removing the bones from cooked pork shoulder roasts.
 But a few factors made some models slightly easier and more enjoyable to use.

 Slim and Sharp